SketchDeck/demo-chat/README.md

 Here are a few other nice to haves:

-- Give each user their own chat bubble colour
+- Give each user their own chat bubble color
 - Add an emoji palette
 - If a user sends just one emoji, show it big with no background
 - Email the mentioned user to let them know who said what to them.
 You should direct all these emails to your own address.